-This is the second in a series of four posts exploring how cloud hosting offers significant advantages to companies who want to scale their business.
+This is the second in a series of four posts exploring how cloud server hosting offers significant advantages to companies who want to scale their business.

 In this post: Scalable computing grows with businesses.

-One of the main advantages of Cloud Hosting is its scalability.
+One of the main advantages of Cloud Server Hosting is its scalability.
 This is just another way of saying that it’s easy to add or remove computing capacity, bandwidth, storage and user accounts.
 Since you don’t need to have any hardware or software installed locally, it’s extremely easy to add more capacity when you need it, or decommission capacity when it’s sitting idle.
 The model is very flexible!

 Flexibility and ease of use are important advantages and ones that are often undervalued.
 If you’re trying to grow your business, your computing needs will frequently change.
 Imagine, for instance: